- Take in the views over the Strait of Georgia from the Vancouver Lookout

 - Vancouver Lookout.
 Ride the high-speed elevator up 40-stories for 360-degree views.
 Keep the receipt and come back later to watch the sun setting over the Strait of Georgia.

 In the morning, head southwest of downtown to the University of British Columbia's ("UBC") campus to dedicate a couple of hours to explore the Museum of Anthropology, a great introduction to the history of the Pacific Northwest.
-Showcasing spectacular First Nations totem poles and impressive carvings, join a free daily tour to get a better understanding of British Columbia's rich indigenous history.
+Showcasing spectacular First Nations totem poles and impressive carvings, join a free daily tour to better understand British Columbia's rich indigenous history.

 After that, make your way along the coast to Vancouver's trendy beachside suburb of Kitsilano (locally referred to as "Kits") for an afternoon of picnicking on the beach and swimming in the ocean or the outdoor saltwater pool.
 From Kits' shoreline, you have some of the best views in the city of Vancouver's skyline and nearby Coastal Range.